Trupa Trupa: History

-The band, comprising Grzegorz Kwiatkowski (vocals, guitar, also a published poet), Wojtek Juchniewicz (vocals, guitar), Rafał Wojczal (keyboard, guitar), and Tomek Pawluczuk (drums), formed in Gdańsk, where Juchniewicz and Pawluczuk studied at the Academy of Fine Arts and Kwiatkowski studied philosophy at university.
+The band, comprising Grzegorz Kwiatkowski (vocals, guitar, also a published poet), Wojtek Juchniewicz (vocals, guitar), and Tomek Pawluczuk (drums), formed in Gdańsk, where Juchniewicz and Pawluczuk studied at the Academy of Fine Arts and Kwiatkowski studied philosophy at university.
 The name Trupa Trupa translates roughly into English as "a troupe of corpses".

 The band self-released an EP and two albums, including ++ (2013), which was recorded in the New Synagogue in Wrzeszcz, gave the band their second 'Storm of the Year' award from the newspaper Gazeta Wyborcza (the first was for debut album LP), and led to their signing to the British label Blue Tapes label run by David McNamee.
 They worked with producer Michał Kupicz on the 2015 album Headache, which was nominated for the Polish equivalent of the Mercury Prize.
 They also signed for French label Ici d'ailleurs in 2016, who released a remastered version of Headache.
 The album is sung entirely in English.
 Jérôme Provençal, writing for Les Inrockuptibles, called it "a masterful album that provides maximum pleasure".

 In 2017, Blue Tapes released Jolly New Songs, which includes the song "Never Forget", which deals with the actions of the Nazis in Poland, Kwiatkowski's grandfather having been a prisoner in the Stutthof concentration camp.
 The album received a 6.7 score from Pitchfork, with Evan Rytlewski saying the album "blurs the lines between the wry and the genuinely unsettling so effectively that it’s rarely entirely clear when, or if, the band is joking".
 Richard Foster for The Quietus described the album as "a record packed with phrases and licks that become earworms, passages that create vivid and empathetic dream scenarios, and spruce blasts of noise that give a real sense of energy".
 The album was included in Newsweeks "11 Great Overlooked Albums from 2017" list, with Zach Schonfeld stating that the band "charts the links between psych-rock and post-punk with unswerving intensity".

 In February 2019, the band signed a worldwide deal with Sub Pop.
 The band's album, Of the Sun, was released in 2019 on the Glitterbeat label (Europe and elsewhere), Lovitt Records (USA), Moorworks (Japan) and Antena Krzyku (Poland), and deals with issues currently affecting Europe such as holocaust denial and populism.Berman, Stuart (2019) "Trupa Trupa Of the Sun", Pitchfork, 21 September 2019.
 Retrieved 30 November 2019 The album received a score of 7.2 from Pitchfork, and 7/10 from Clash, with Sam Walker-Smart calling it "the exhilarating new chapter from these unexpected up-and-comers".
 Will Hodgkinson, for The Times, gave the album four stars out of five, calling it "one of those curios that is really quite exciting".
 Louder Than Wars Nigel Carr called it a "majestic piece of work".
 Mojo described it as a "gripping and energetic record".